 The basic building block for Sunpower solar panels is the Maxeon solar cell, a highly durable copper-backed cell designed to resist corrosion and produce more electricity over time.

-SunPower recently spun off their solar panel manufacturing division.
+SunPower recently spun off its solar panel manufacturing division.
 It’s called “Maxeon”, named after their industry-leading patented Maxeon technology.

 SunPower Maxeon panels are premium high-wattage solar panels.
 The 400-watt A-Series is guaranteed up to 22.7% efficiency, more than most other panels on the market today.

-Their panels ship with factory-mounted microinverters, which maximize energy production by converting DC electricity into AC right on your roof.
+Their panels ship with factory-mounted microinverters, maximizing energy production by converting DC electricity into AC on your roof.
 SunPower partnered with Enphase to create their proprietary SPWR-A4 microinverters.

 25-Year Comprehensive System Warranty